nysenate/USPS-AMS-WebService/README.md

     * lacslink
     * suitelink

-1. Have the necessary library files from the ams disk (shared objects and headers).
+1. Have the necessary library files from the AMS disk (shared objects and headers).
    The filenames listed here are not exact.
     * libabbrst.so
     * libkeymgr.so